-HERA is a computational model developed PSR to study hydropower potential of river basins, considering the projects economic feasibility, as well as social and environmental impacts.
+HERA is a computational model developed by PSR to study the hydropower potential of river basins, considering project economic feasibility, as well as social and environmental impacts.

 The objective of this tool is to contribute to the stakeholder decision process, which is complex as it usually involves conflicting interests, pro and against the construction of dams, trying to balance energy production with conservation.